Spinkoo/pymoviecredits/README.md

 # pymoviecredits
 Generate movie-credits style videos in python
-For those like me tired of movie-credits-video-generators with watermarks, enjoy this.
+For those like me who got tired of movie-credits-video-generators with watermarks, enjoy this.

-a python script to generate homemade credits videos using OpenCV.
+A python script to generate homemade credits videos using OpenCV.

 ![example](example.png)
 ## Requirements